SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Both ponies slowed their tears, and their breath before finally letting go of the loving embrace.

-Fluttershy looked Rainbow in the eye, and to confirm, asked, “This is real, right?”
+Fluttershy looked Rainbow in the eye, and to confirm, asked, "This is real, right?"

-Rainbow enthusiastically nodded before she said, “Yes, absolutely yes.”
+Rainbow enthusiastically nodded before she said, "Yes, absolutely yes."

 Both ponies blushed as they just stared into each others eyes.

-Rainbow broke the serene calm that had overtaken the duo, and said, “I was actually about to ask you out, I've kinda had a crush on you for a while now…”
+Rainbow broke the serene calm that had overtaken the duo, and said, "I was actually about to ask you out, I've kinda had a crush on you for a while now…"

-Fluttershy said, “Oh, that's amazing, I've also had a crush on you for a while now too…”
+Fluttershy said, "Oh, that's amazing, I've also had a crush on you for a while now too…"

 Both ponies' blushes increased.

-Fluttershy admitted, “I was practicing with Rarity the other day.
+Fluttershy admitted, "I was practicing with Rarity the other day.
 I was asking you out that whole day, pretending she was you.
-She even dressed up as you at the end.”
+She even dressed up as you at the end."

 Rainbow's mouth opened in surprise before slowly turning into another wide smile.
-“That is possibly the cutest thing I've ever heard.”
+"That is possibly the cutest thing I've ever heard."

 Fluttershy blush intensified again.

-Rainbow apologized, “I'm sorry I didn't ask you out sooner.”
+Rainbow apologized, "I'm sorry I didn't ask you out sooner."
 Her ears dropped down in an apologetic way.

 Fluttershy smiled.
-“It's okay, we're together now and that's all that matters.”
+"It's okay, we're together now and that's all that matters."

-Rainbow asked, “So, this means like, we're dating?”
+Rainbow asked, "So, this means like, we're dating?"

 Fluttershy giggled.
-“Yes.”
+"Yes."

-“Awesome,” Rainbow said, pumping a hoof in the air.
+"Awesome," Rainbow said, pumping a hoof in the air.

 Fluttershy nuzzled Rainbow, bringing back both of their blushes to full force.

-Rainbow asked in a bashful tone, “Can we kiss?”
+Rainbow asked in a bashful tone, "Can we kiss?"

 *I've waited so long to kiss you.*